Dogude/DLL-calls/README.md

 * and also shows how to fill the fields according to functions return value and parameters
 * Finally creates a blank sdl3 window

+# RegisterClass.py
+* Python script uses ctypes for filling WNDCLASSA structure
+* then passes Address of WNDCLASSA to RegisterClassA
+* also shows how to declare a windows structure and how to fill it